redss/SimpleValueObjects/readme.md

 ## Comparable Value Objects

 Sometimes we want values that not only can be determined equal, but also can be placed in a certain order.
-Think of values like temperature, user rating or month.
-We can certainly say, that values of such types can be lesser, equal or greater that another values, e. g.
-5 star rating is greater than 3 stars, or February comes after January.
+Most commonly used cases would be an `int` or a `DateTime`.
+We can certainly say, that values of such types can be lesser, equal or greater that another values.

+More custom examples would be: temperature, user rating or month.
+Again, they can be put in an order, e. g.
+5 star rating is greater than just 3 stars, or February comes after January.

 In .NET such concept can be represented by:
 * `IComparable` and `IComparable<T>` implementations and